 - 1. Define multiple terms related to the concept of sexual identity. - 2.
 Define heterosexism and homophobia and identify how they may be barriers to increasing professional awareness of gender and sexual minorities (GSM). - 3.
 Summarize myths related to the GSM population. - 4.
 Describe research challenges related to the GSM population. - 5.
-Describe select theoretical models related to the development of one's sexual identity (the "comingout" process). - 6.
+Describe select theoretical models related to the development of one's sexual identity (the "coming-out" process). - 6.
 Cite unique health and safety concerns experienced by the GSM population and available resources that healthcare professionals can provide to these patients and their families. - 7.
 Identify culturally appropriate strategies useful for implementing skills, including the application of crosscultural communication.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the PRACTICE evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVIDENCE-BASED PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.